acmoles/portfolio/portfolio/projects/toucan-research.md

 Consequently, some initiatives aimed to improve the experience for children, some for parents and typically both benefited.
 For example in early 2017 I led a project to refine the onboarding flow for new customers, that is, the parents ([read the case study](/projects/toucanbox)).

-Create by toucanBox aims to move the needle for _customer activation_ - the rate at which trialists convert to fully paying subscribers.
-We knew the top two reasons for cancellation in trial were _affordability_ and _value for money._ My hypothesis was that exclusive digital content could help address this, without increasing the variable cost of the box.
+Create by toucanBox aims to move the needle of _customer activation_ - the rate at which trialists convert to fully paying subscribers.
+We knew the top two reasons for cancellation in trial were _affordability_ and _value for money_.
+My hypothesis was that exclusive digital content could help address this, without increasing the variable cost of the box.

 <template v-slot:aside>